 - Online solicitation of minors

 - Soliciting or procuring a minor to participate in obscenity

 - Distributing obscene material

 - Assault with the intent to commit a felony involving sexual assault

 If you are charged with a sex crime, the first step is to speak with an experienced criminal defense attorney with the tools and resources to successfully handle your case.

-Request a free consultation with our Norman criminal defense attorney at the Law Offices of Keith J. Nedwick, P.C. today.
+Request a free meeting with our Norman attorney at the Law Offices of Keith J. Nedwick, P.C. today.